V4Fire/Client/src/super/i-input-text/README.md

 ```
 /// A user will see an input element with a value:
 /// +_ (___) ___-__-__
-/// When it starts typing, the value will automatically change, like,
+/// When it starts typing, the value will be automatically changed, like,
 /// +7 (49_) ___-__-__
 < b-input :mask = '+%d% (%d%d%d) %d%d%d-%d%d-%d%d' | :maskPlaceholder = '_'
 ```